 Smoking and eye health

-The risks of smoking are well documented, but did you know that it can also cause damage to your eyes?
-Smoking causes an increased risk of age-related macular degeneration, cataracts, and optic nerve damage, which over time can lead to blindness.
+The risks of smoking are well documented, but many people don’t realise it can also affect your eyes.
+Smoking increases your risk of developing eye conditions such as age-related macular degeneration, cataracts, and optic nerve damage.
+These conditions can impair vision and, if left untreated, may lead to serious visual impairment over time.
 The good news is, this can be avoided by quitting smoking – and if you’re a non-smoker, don’t take it up.

 Have regular eye tests

 If you’re taking steps to look after your eye health, one of the simplest things you can do is to have regular eye tests.
-Eye tests can identify problems with your vision, eye health and health as a whole, and they can even help with diagnosing problems with blood pressure, cholesterol and diabetes.
-It’s recommended that you have an eye test once every two years, but according to the Vision of Britain report published by Optegra and Boots, only 38% of adults do this.
+Eye tests can identify problems with your vision, eye health and overall health, as they can even help with diagnosing problems with blood pressure, cholesterol and diabetes.
+Those that have pre-existing eye conditions such as glaucoma or diabetic retinopathy are recommended to have an eye test annually or sooner.
+For those that do not have any pre-existing eye conditions, an eye test once every two years is recommended, but according to the Vision of Britain report published by Optegra and Boots, only 38% of adults do this.

 In fact, the report also found that one in ten people discover they need glasses or treatment when they didn’t even think there was a problem, whilst 15% of patients are diagnosed with an eye condition when it’s already too late for treatment to work.
 This can be prevented with regular eye tests.
 For more information, take a look at our blog post on how often you should have an eye test.